jhancock532/bristol-social-groups/README.md

 ## Events to add

-- There's a Queens Square run club on mondays (associated with Brewdog?)
-(6:00pm)
+### A lot of running clubs...

-- A run club that meets at the Downs on a Saturday
+- A run club that meets at the Downs on a Saturday? - could be this one: https://www.fergsrunclub.co.uk/get_involved
-- Southville run club?
+- A run club that meets in Bedminster near a brewery there as well - https://www.instagram.com/alpha.runclub/ - free
-- A run club that meets in Bedminster near a brewery there as well
+- Southville run club? - https://www.southvillerunningclub.co.uk/membership - 50p a go, slower runs seem good on the social side?
-- Update the LHG run club's events to list their wednesday and thursday sessions
+- Westbury Harriers?
+Mix of social / competitive runs?
+Seems more fitness orientated...
+Maybe list the slower sessions as social runs?
+Get in touch. https://groups.runtogether.co.uk/WestburyHarriersRunningClub/Runs

 ## Todo